ipoom-jeong/gaudi-lab/index.md

 {% capture text %}

 Discover what our lab is all about!
-Our research focuses on high-performance and energy-efficient CPU/GPU microarchitectures, computing system orchestration, near-data processing, and emerging interconnect technologies.
+Our research focuses on high-performance and energy-efficient CPU/GPU microarchitectures, computing system orchestration, near-data processing, emerging interconnect technologies, _etc_.

 {%
   include button.html